Gama11/haxe-evolution/proposals/0000-explicit-monomorphs.md

 ## Alternatives

-While Haxe does not have a syntax or build-in type for monomorphs, a `Mono<T>` type can already be implemented with a `@:genericBuild` that returns `null`:
+While Haxe does not have a syntax or built-in type for monomorphs, a `Mono<T>` type can already be implemented with a `@:genericBuild` macro that returns `null`:

 ```haxe
 class Main {